Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles: Abstract

 \section{Abstract}

 We derive two fundamental trade-offs for general stochastic limit cycles in the weak-noise limit.
-The first is the dissipation-coherence trade-off, which was numerically conjectured and partially proved by Santolin and Falasco~[\href{https://doi.org/10.1103/vfdp-sdfm}{Phys.
+The first is the dissipation-coherence trade-off, which was discovered and proved under additional assumptions by Santolin and Falasco~[\href{https://doi.org/10.1103/vfdp-sdfm}{Phys.
 Rev. Lett. \textbf{135}, 057101 (2025)}].
 This trade-off bounds the entropy production required for one oscillatory period using the number of oscillations that occur before steady-state correlations are disrupted.
-The second is the thermodynamic speed limit, which bounds the entropy production with the Euclidean length of the limit cycle.
+The second is the thermodynamic speed limit, which bounds the entropy production by the Euclidean length of the limit cycle.
 These trade-offs are obtained by substituting mutually dual observables, derived from the stability of the limit cycle, into the thermodynamic uncertainty relation.
 This fact allows us to regard the dissipation-coherence trade-off as the dual of the thermodynamic speed limit.
 We numerically demonstrate these trade-offs using the noisy R\"{o}ssler model.
 We also apply the trade-offs to stochastic chemical systems, where the diffusion coefficient matrix may contain zero eigenvalues.
+Furthermore, we show that the dissipation-coherence trade-off is always achievable by appropriately modifying the diffusion coefficient matrix based on the phase reduction.